 All puppies need a diet that encourages an active immune system.
 The immunity puppies receive from the mother’s milk will not last forever.
 Probiotics are an essential part of the digestive immune system.
 Puppies need to acquire these “good bacteria” from the environment to maintain a healthy intestinal tract and help fight illness and disease.
-Diets like Wellness Super5Mix Just for Puppy add Probiotics after the food has cooled, making it ideal for all puppies.
+Diets like Wellness Complete Health Puppy add Probiotics after the food has cooled, making it ideal for all puppies.

 Customize Your Puppy’s Diet

 Ideally, optimum diets for all stages of life are essential for a long, happy and healthy existence.
 This begins with puppy hood and continues well into the senior years of your dog.
 An ideal diet for puppies depends on many factors, not the least of which is whether the pup is a large breed or a small breed.
 The nutritional needs are very different for each.